 While collaborative law has, thus far, found its greatest acceptance in divorce and family disputes, the act does not restrict the availability of collaborative law to those subjects.
 One reason not to limit collaborative law to "divorce and family disputes or matters" is that the act would have to define those terms, a daunting task in light of rapid changes in the field.
-Should the act, for example, allow collaborative law in disputes arising from civil unions?
+Should the act, for example, allow or not allow collaborative law in disputes arising from civil unions?
 Premarital agreements?
 Assisted reproductive technologies?
 Unmarried but romantically linked business partners?
 Inheritances?
 Family trusts and businesses?
 Child abuse and neglect?
 Foster care review?
 Elder abuse?
 Family related issues cut across many old and emerging categories of fields of law and disputes.
 Under the act as drafted, the decision whether to use collaborative law to resolve any dispute is left to the parties with the advice of lawyers, not to a statutory subject matter restriction which will be difficult to enforce and controversial to draft.

 More generally, there is no particular policy reason to restrict party autonomy to choose collaborative law to a particular class of dispute.
-There are reports of use of collaborative law in areas outside of divorce and family practice.
+There are reports of use of a collaborative law process in matters outside of divorce and family practice.
 See R. Paul Faxon & Michael Zeytoonian, Prescription For Sanity In Resolving Business Disputes: Civil Collaborative Practice in a Business Restructuring Case, 5 COLLABORATIVE L. J. (Fall 2007).
 Parties to construction disputes or employment disputes or any kind of matter should be able to elect to participate in collaborative law.
 Collaborative law is a voluntary dispute resolution option for parties represented by lawyers.
-A lawyer is required to obtain informed party consent of the benefits and burdens of collaborative law before a party signs a participation agreement.
+A lawyer is required to obtain informed party consent of the benefits and burdens of a collaborative law process before a party signs a participation agreement.
 A party's representation by a lawyer is a check against an improvident agreement.
-No one is compelled to enter into collaborative law or agree to anything during it.
+No one is or can be compelled to enter into a collaborative law process or agree to anything during it.
 A party can terminate collaborative law at any time and for any reason.
 Neither the Uniform Arbitration Act nor the Uniform Mediation Act forecloses parties in particular types of disputes from invoking those dispute resolution processes.
 Hopefully, over time, as collaborative law becomes more established and visible, more parties with disputes in areas other than family and divorce disputes will come to understand its benefits and invoke the benefits and protections of the act.